AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

    ![](assets/setup-10.png)

-1. Navigate to the API Permissions tab and make sure the correct permissions are assigned to the application.
+1. Navigate to the API Permissions tab and make sure that the correct permissions are assigned to the application.

    ![](assets/setup-10a.png)